wi2trier/cbrkit/README.md

 - `cbrkit.loaders`: Functions for loading cases and queries.
 - `cbrkit.sim`: Similarity generator functions for common data types like strings and numbers.
 - `cbrkit.retrieval`: Functions for defining and applying retrieval pipelines.
+- `cbrkit.adapt`: Adaptation generator functions for adapting cases based on a query.
+- `cbrkit.reuse`: Functions for defining and applying reuse pipelines.
 - `cbrkit.typing`: Generic type definitions for defining custom functions.

 ## Installation